-E. E. Miller Expectations Matrix ctations Matrix All Settings Classrooms Halls/Walkways Dismissal Restrooms Recess Cafeteria Bus Be Safe Follow directions of ALL staff Use equipment and materials in a safe Stay to the right in a straight line Use restroom equipment/facility Use equipment properly Wait my turn Remain bottom to bottom/back to back I will Keep manner Take one step at a appropriately Follow all activity Clean up after my eating area Walk when getting hands/feet/objects to Walk and sit time on the stairs One person per rules 11000 onto and off the bus myserr appropriately Walk at appropriate stall/urinal Stay in designated walk and move carefully Approach bus only Maintain personal speed Wash hands area when stopped space Use the traveling Keep water in sink Be aware of surroundings Use equipment and materials in a safe Use appropriate voice Travel with appointed buddy position Dispose of waste Notify teacher of manner level macrials properly danger Be Respectful Follow directions of Wait my turn Use inside voice and Pick up after myself Demonstrate good Wait my turn Keep • ALL staff listen attentively appropriate tones sportsmanship hands/feet/objects to limi Use neareful cisterii deteriitisteri De cileatia de la constanta Respect otners Use Inside Voices and myseir language Use inside voice and De silent in naliways privacy nse edoloment appropriate tories 000000000000000000000000000000000000000 appropriate tones Wear no head Keep the restroom property Ask permission use appropriate voice levels Respect others, : coverings clean Share equipment and before leaving the myself, and property Follow classroom rules and directions) space table Exhibit self-control Re polite and Do my best courteous Be prepared Be Responsible Follow directions of Complete all Report to my Have a pass Dress appropriately Wait to be dismissed Report any concerns ALL staff assignments on time destination promptly Use decignated for the weather by my teacher to driver/adult I will Keep Take home all school Take all necessary restroom Use the traveling Clean up after myself Gather all materials hands/feet/objects to notes and return all materials with me position before exiting bus myself forms on time Flush Finish eating before Solve problems Be here, be ready Exit promptly after conversation peacefully with appropriate nse Be here, be ready materials on time with appropriate materials Own my actions Be a participant
+E. E. Miller Expectations Matrix ctations Matrix All Settings Classrooms Halls/Walkways Dismissal Restrooms Recess Cafeteria Bus Be Safe Follow directions of ALL staff Use equipment and materials in a safe Stay to the right in a straight line Use restroom equipment/facility Use equipment properly Wait my turn Remain bottom to bottom/back to back I will Keep manner Take one step at a appropriately Follow all activity Clean up after my eating area Walk when getting hands/feet/objects to Walk and sit time on the stairs One person per rules , onto and off the bus myseit appropriately Walk at appropriate stall/urinal Stay in designated walk and move carefully Approach bus only Maintain personal speed Wash hands area when stopped sbace Use the traveling Keep water in sink Be aware of surroundings Use equipment and materials in a safe Use appropriate voice Travel with appointed position Dispose of waste 0 manner level buddy materials properly Notify teacher of danger Be Respectful Follow directions of Wait my turn Use inside voice and Pick up after myself Demonstrate good Wait my turn Keep • ALL staff 100000000000000000000000000000000000000 appropriate tones sportsmanship hands/feet/objects to lifer see sell רואבנו מרובעוואבוא : Respect others' Use inside voices and myself laponade Use inside voice and Be silent in hallways privacy Use equipment appropriate tones 10000 appropriate tones Wear no head Keen the restroom properly Ask permission Use appropriate voice Respect others, coverings clean Share equipment and hefore leaving the myself, and property Follow classroom 0 space table Exhibit self-control inies and directions Re polite and Do my best courteous Be prepared Be Responsible Follow directions of Complete all Report to my Have a pass Dress appropriately Wait to be dismissed Report any concerns ALL SIGII מאוווו בווויא סוו חווווב describation prompting Use designated וסו וווב אבקווובו סא נווא ובפרוובו to attiver/adult Keep Take home all school Take all necessary restroom Use the traveling Clean up after myself Gather all materials hands/feet/objects to notes and return all materials with me position before exiting bus myself forms on time Flush Finish eating before participating in Solve problems Be here, be ready Exit promptly after conversation peacerumy with appropriate materials on time nse Be here, be ready with appropriate Own my actions materials Be a participant

-PRIS Behavior Codes
+PBIS Behavior Codes

-T Talking L Late: Student arrives in classroom after 7:45 ОТ Off-Task: playing, not working, daydreaming, sleeping, out of chair NL Not Listening: not following directions, not paying attention D Disruptive : calling out, name calling, inappropriate touching, crying, bullying OR Office Referral A Attitude: rolling eyes, talking back, smacking lips, obstinate U Unprepared: missing assignments, parent notes, or materials that day TDA Turned Day Around: received one or two warnings but stopped negative behavior PD Positive Day NS No Parent Signature: teacher cod when parents do not sign agendas
+T Talking ОТ Off-Task: playing, not working, daydreaming, sleeping, out of chair, inappropriate use of technology NL Not Listening: not following directions, not paying attention D Disruptive : calling out, name calling, inappropriate touching, crying, bullying OR Office Referral DR Disrespect: rolling eyes, talking back, smacking lips, obstinate U Unprepared : missing assignments, communication documents, or materials that day TDA Turned Day Around: received one or two warnings but stopped negative behavior PD Positive Day